Moon-Huangyh/Everest-Snow-Cover-AI4EO-Final-Project/README.md

 | `01_sentinel2_data_acquisition.ipynb` | Searches, selects, downloads and extracts the monthly Sentinel-2 products. |
 | `02_snow_cover_mapping_kmeans_gmm.ipynb` | Applies SCL masking, calculates NDSI and NDVI, creates NDSI-threshold and K-means snow masks, and compares K-means with GMM for one representative month. |
 | `03_gp_interpolation_gap_validation.ipynb` | Uses the monthly K-means snow-cover fraction for Gaussian Process interpolation and artificial gap validation. |

-The raw Sentinel-2 `.SAFE` products are not uploaded to this repository because of their large file size, but the provided notebooks and metadata in this responsitory can demonstrate which products were selected and how the analysis was carried out.
-To reproduce the full workflow from the raw data stage, the first notebook could be run, but it requires a Copernicus Data Space account.
-The personal username and password should be entered securely when running the code and should not be stored directly in the notebook.

 ## Methodology